SAML-Toolkits/ruby-saml/README.md

 end
 ```

-Some assertion validations may be skipped by passing parameters to OneLogin::RubySaml::Response.new().
+Some assertion validations can be skipped by passing parameters to OneLogin::RubySaml::Response.new().
 For example, you can skip the Conditions validation or the SubjectConfirmation validations by initializing the response with different options:

 ```ruby
 response = OneLogin::RubySaml::Response.new(params[:SAMLResponse], {skip_conditions: true}) # skips conditions